Alex Bregman Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks 12th in the league.
+- The 8.9 strikeouts per nine innings put together by the Mariners pitching staff ranks 14th in the league.

-- The Mariners have the sixth-ranked team ERA among all league pitching staffs (3.55).
+- The Mariners have the seventh-ranked team ERA among all MLB pitching staffs (3.60).

-- The Mariners give up the second-fewest home runs in baseball (24 total, 0.8 per game).
+- Mariners pitchers combine to surrender the second-fewest home runs in baseball (24 total, 0.7 per game).

+- Miller (0-0) gets the starting nod for the Mariners, his second this season.

+- In his most recent appearance on Wednesday, the righty tossed six innings against the Oakland Athletics, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.